BASEBALL CARDS AURORA IL

 In the early 20th century, candy companies and gum manufacturers started including baseball cards in their products which helped popularize the hobby even more across the country, including in Aurora.
 Brands like American Caramel issued sets in the early 1900s that are now extremely valuable.
 By the 1920s, companies like Goudey Gum and Bazooka Gum were producing high quality card sets on a much larger scale.
 This boom in mass produced cards made collecting accessible to many more children, including those growing up in Aurora through the Roaring Twenties.

-Read also: TOPPS BASEBALL CARDS 1984 UNOPENED BOX OF 760
+Read also: JUMBO BOX BASEBALL CARDS

 It was also during this time period that the first organized baseball card shows and conventions started popping up.
 In the late 1920s, one of the earliest recorded baseball card shows took place right in downtown Aurora.
 Dozens of local collectors gathered at the Aurora Elks Club to buy, sell and trade their cards.
 This helped foster a real sense of community among Aurora’s growing number of young card collectors.